shanugit/System-Design/LLD/SOLID/SingleResponsibilityPrinciple.md

-# A class should have one resaon to change which means that a class should have one responsibility.
+# A class should have one resaon to change which means that a class should have only one responsibility.

 ```
 // This following example is where we are not following single responsibllity principle